thunderrabbit/barefoot_rob/event_templates/cuddle_party/sun_lily/sun_lily.en.md

 HUMANDATE, FIRST_GATHERING_TIME until as late as 15_B4_RENTAL_ENDS(*)

-Please arrive between FIRST_GATHERING_TIME and 12:50pm.
+Please arrive between FIRST_GATHERING_TIME and ARRIVE_BY_TIME.
 If you arrive after EVENT_TIME, you will not be admitted.

 (*) We will finish by 15_B4_RENTAL_ENDS.
 You may leave earlier if you like.